honeycombio/libhoney-py/README.md

 For an overview of how to use a honeycomb library, see our documentation at https://honeycomb.io/docs/send-data/sdks/

-For specifics on the go libhoney, check out the [pydoc](https://honeycomb.io/docs/send-data/sdks/python/)
+For specifics on the python libhoney, check out the [pydoc](https://honeycomb.io/docs/send-data/sdks/python/)

 ## Basic usage: